demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Unisolate_Endpoint_-_Generic_README.md

-This playbook will auto Unisolate endpoints by the endpoint id that was provided in the playbook.
+This playbook unisolates endpoints according to the endpoint ID or hostname that is provided by the playbook input.
-Currently supports the next integration:
+It currently supports the following integrations:
 - Carbon Black Response
 - Cortex XDR
 - Crowdstrike Falcon